-This year’s fundraising effort was a record-setting $552, 557 (as of 12 p.m. on 8/18/15) to go past the previous high of $505,000 set in 2013.
-The past three years the tourney has brought in over $1.5 million to bring the 14-year total over the $3.5 million dollar mark.
-All proceeds go to the foundation that benefits and creates awareness for people with spinal cord injuries.
+Last year’s fundraising effort was a record-setting $553,000 to go past the previous high of $505,000 set in 2013.
+In the past three years the tourney has brought in just over $1.5 million to bring the 14-year total past the $3.5 million dollar mark.

 The tournament opens on Friday afternoon, August 12, with the opening ceremonies at Little Fenway featuring the annual Celebrities-Sponsor game at 5:30 p.m. along with games on all three fields.
 In addition to games all day, Saturday features the annual Money Count Ceremony at 1 p.m. and the tourney runs through the championship game on Sunday, August 14.

 All 32 teams are filled for the tourney but in addition to the action on the field, many other events will be held throughout the weekend including a silent auction, many raffles, great food, a kid’s WIFFLE ball game, the Scooter’s Pretzel’s Home Run Derby, the Vermont Peanut Butter Company Kid’s Tent that features face painting, games and other contests.
 The complete schedule and a full list of celebrities will be announced prior to the tournament.